Meetings generally take place at St Lawrence Church Hall

 Paul seems to posses an encyclopaedic memory, being able to give the dressing details of various patterns and what the same pattern will represent in various sizes of fly, e.g. Size 16 of a generic pattern will resemble a Medium olive or a Blue Winged olive; the same pattern in a size 12 represents an Olive Upright.

 He showed slides of many of the flies describing the characteristics of each in recognition and differentiation of each.
 He suggested it was better to have a general fly than an exact copy (this fact was carried on in the May presentation) .
 Paul is also an advocate of simple flies and uses CdC (Cul de Canard) in many patterns.

 The photographs and descriptions of the patterns were circulated to the attendees of the meeting.
 Unfortunately, they cannot be shown on this page, due to copyright reasons.

 “Bugs through the lens”

-Peter is a well known and respected Anling journalist, an excellent photographer and is the current Chair of the Fly Dresser’s Guild.
+Peter is a well known and respected Angling journalist, an excellent photographer and is the current Chair of the Fly Dresser’s Guild.